umuhozas/Data-410-Final-Project/README.md

 In some cases where countries are missing one or more happiness factors over the survey period, information from earlier years is used as if they were current information.
 This may cause some bias in my results but it will not make a huge difference because there is a limit of 3 years for how far back the researchers went in search of those missing values.
 I believe that the dataset used in this project is good, but not 100% accurate respective to years.

 ### Data Cleaning
 While cleaning the datasets used in this project, I wanted to maintain variables that play an important role in explaining national happiness.
 For both 2019 and 2020, I kept log GDP per capita, Social support, Healthy life expectancy, Freedom to make life choices, Generosity, and Perception of corruption.
 Luckily, I did not have any missing values for both datasets.
+The tables below show what my data looks like.

 ![data](https://user-images.githubusercontent.com/98835048/167772309-06e657b9-4a7c-40e0-bd38-4a62244dcb67.png)